rubenvp8510/tempo-query-generator/README.md

 ### Rate Limiting and QPS Control

-- **Target QPS**: The tool distributes a total target queries per second (QPS) across all configured query types.
-Each query type receives an equal share of the total QPS.
+- **Target QPS**: The tool achieves a total target queries per second (QPS) by distributing the load across all concurrent workers.
+Each worker receives an equal share: `perWorkerQPS = targetQPS / totalConcurrency`.
 - **Rate Limiter**: Uses `golang.org/x/time/rate` to enforce precise rate limiting.
-The limiter ensures that the actual query rate matches the configured target QPS.
+Each worker has its own independent rate limiter to ensure fair distribution and predictable behavior.
 - **Burst Multiplier**: Allows temporary bursts above the target rate to compensate for network latency and query execution time.
-The burst size is calculated as `targetQPS * burstMultiplier`.
+The burst size is calculated as `perWorkerQPS * burstMultiplier`.
 - **QPS Multiplier**: Optional multiplier applied to the target QPS for compensation scenarios (default: 1.0).

 ### Time Bucket Distribution